WRF-Chem-Polar/WRF-infra/doc/style-guides/bash.md

 ## Quotes

-Do not use unnecessary quotes:
+### String literals

+Dot not use quotes around string literals that do not need them:

 ```sh
 # Not OK